lordoran/port-scanner/README.md

 ### -Passive Scanning:
 Netcat

-Please note that this is not an exhaustive list, and there are several other port scanning tools available.

 ## 6.Ability to identify services associated with open ports
 ### -Port scanners with extended ability to identify associated services: